DartCaller/web/README.md

 |REST_ADDRESS    |Root REST Endpoint |`https://dart-api.timon.codes`  |
 |WS_ADDRESS      |Websocket Endpoint |`wss://dart-api.timon.codes/ws` |

-Furthermore, I currently have the variables for the Authorization Grant Flow Endpoint hardcoded.
-So if you want to run this project locally, you might want to change [these lines here](https://github.com/DartCaller/web/blob/b77c71c3fd96cc300c71f2a0a22ca7297f269829/plugins/auth0.js#L9-L12) to use your authorization server of choice.
+In addition to the above ENV variables, I currently have the values for authentication hardcoded.
+Meaning which authentication server to use to authenticate.
+I use [Auth0](https://auth0.com/) and if you want to run this project locally, you might want to change [these lines here](https://github.com/DartCaller/web/blob/b77c71c3fd96cc300c71f2a0a22ca7297f269829/plugins/auth0.js#L9-L12) to use your authentication service of choice.
+You can also keep the values like they are, but then you will only be able to authenticate against my backend.

 <a name="lock"/>